-• Which principles of the Charter could be relevant for this recommendation?
+Which principles of the Charter could be relevant for this recommendation?

-- Pillar 4 > Principle 2 > Career Development and Advice - Pillar 4 > Principle 3 > Continuous Professional Development - Pillar 4 > Principle 4 > Supervision and Mentoring
+- Pillar 4 > Principle 2 > Career Development and Advice

-- This recommendation is on ResearchComp and is thus directly related to ResearchComp - The skills/competences in ResearchComp are directly aligned with the ESCO classification - How could this recommendation reduce the precarity of research careers?
+- Pillar 4 > Principle 3 > Continuous Professional Development - Pillar 4 > Principle 4 > Supervision and Mentoring - How could ResearchComp and ESCO be relevant for this recommendation? - This recommendation is on ResearchComp and is thus directly related to ResearchComp The skills/competences in ResearchComp are directly aligned with the ESCO classification - How could this recommendation reduce the precarity of research careers?